-Got here to find out more about which oils to use:
+Find out more about which oils to use:

 A teaspoonful of liquid honey helps to dissolve essential oils in rice water and thus distribute it more easily.
 In addition, honey itself also has nourishing and supporting properties for your hair.
 Some essential oils impair fermentation, though, because of their antibacterial effect.
 Even honey has some microbe-fighting properties.

 Therefore, I recommend waiting until after fermentation is finished before you add the honey-oil mixture to the rice water.
 Use 1 teaspoon of honey in a small container and stir in about 10 drops of your favorite essential oil.
 Then add 1 cup of rice water and mix well.

 More options: Combine two essential oils and use half of each.
 If you omit the step of fermentation, feel free to add the honey-oil mixture right away.

 Other applications for rice water